 PEER Science is seeking to support research projects in Brazil that have an explicit biodiversity conservation objective and that positively affect biodiversity conservation in the Brazilian Amazon and on indigenous lands located in that region.
 Projects must respond to identified threats to biodiversity, (e.g., deforestation and expansion of the agricultural frontier) and monitor indicators for biodiversity conservation through activities such as improved natural resource management.
 Research areas may include, but are not limited to, investigating climate impacts—and their mitigation—on Amazon biodiversity; understanding threats to biodiversity; improving the economic valuation of ecosystems; leveraging indigenous peoples' traditional practices and knowledge to protect the Amazon's unique biodiversity; and informing environmental governance systems for improved biodiversity conservation.
 USAID/Brazil encourages submission of proposals with strong science and technology, and innovation components, in addition to potential application of research findings and results in less developed countries.

 PEER Science proposals are not accepted from U.S. researchers.
-Developing country PIs who apply to PEER Science should either be actively engaged in or plan to be engaged in a collaborative research project with an NSF-funded U.S. researcher who is a PI (not a co-PI) on an NSF award that will be active over the requested duration of the PEER Science project.
+Developing country PIs who apply to PEER Science should either be actively engaged in or plan to be engaged in a collaborative research project with an NSF-funded U.S. researcher who is a PI on an NSF award that will be active over the requested duration of the PEER Science project.
+If an applicant wishes to collaborate with an NSF-funded co-PI on a PEER Science project, he or she must obtain the consent of the PI on the NSF award.
+When a co-PI will be listed as the U.S. partner, the PI must also be listed as the U.S. partner and must provide a letter of support and a CV in addition to materials provided by the co-PI.
 Developing country scientists without existing partners are encouraged to search NSF’s public database of awards to identify potential U.S. collaborators (http://www.nsf.gov/awardsearch/

 ).
 PEER Science program staff are unable to match prospective applicants with U.S. partners.